By: David Jacoby on March 20th, 2023

-- The learning curve (regarding product features or knowing how to sell to high-level decision makers) is steep and you believe it will take too long for a new hire to ramp-up without industry experience.
+- The learning curve (regarding product features or knowing how to sell to high-level decision-makers) is steep and it will take too long for a new hire to ramp up without industry experience.

 - You sell in an industry with a small, tight-knit network of buyers and your candidate has existing relationships with those potential buyers.